micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

   <br>
 </center>

-You can also visualize the tie-points in MicMac using the command 'SEL':
+You can also visualize the tie-points in MicMac using the command "SEL":

     mm3d SEL ./ OIS-Reech_IGNF_PVA_1-0__1971-06-21__C2844-0141_1971_FR2117_1067.tif OIS-Reech_IGNF_PVA_1-0__1971-06-21__C2844-0141_1971_FR2117_1068.tif KH=NB SH=_1971 SzW=[600,600]